 Tit Variations (for Claire Pentecost)

-1. “Three women wearing the same pair of breasts,” sketched on your wall, waits like caveman artist relics.
-With various faces above the breasts, they are a statement withholding their statement.
+1. Sketched on your wall, “Three women wearing the same pair of breasts” does time like a caveman artist relic.
+The various faces above the breasts bear yet withhold their statements.

 Filed under: Affect Theory, Attachment, Belonging, Craziness, Detachment theory, economy, Encounters, Love, Mood, Ordinariness, poetry, Theory of this Blog, writing | Tags: Christopher_Bollas, David_Shields, Elspeth_Probyn, Hannah_Arendt, Juliana_Spahr, Katie_Stewart, Leo_Bersani, Lorelei_Sontag